 Adjusted R Squared - The adjusted R-squared is a modified version of R-squared that has been adjusted for the number of predictors in the model.
 The adjusted R-squared increases only if the new term improves the model more than would be expected by chance.
 It decreases when a predictor improves the model by less than expected by chance.
 The adjusted R-squared can be negative, but it’s usually not.
 It is always lower than the R-squared.

 Root Mean Square errors - The Root Mean Square Error (RMSE) (also called the root mean square deviation, RMSD) is a frequently used measure of the difference between values predicted by a model and the values actually observed from the environment that is being modeled.

 F Ratio - F Ratio gives you a measure of how much of the variation is explained by the model (per parameter) versus how much of the variation is unexplained (per remaining degrees of freedom).
 This unexplained variation is your error sums of squares.
 With this F Ratio, a higher ratio means that your model explains that much more of the variation per parameter than there is error per remaining degree of freedom.

-"Prediction" View compares the predicted values and the actual values to see how good or bad the model’s prediction capability is.
+"Residuals" View compares the predicted values and the actual values to see how good or bad the model’s prediction capability is.
 If it is the perfect model, meaning it can predict with 100% accuracy, then all the dots should be lining up along with the gray line called ‘Perfect Fit’.

-"Residual" View shows the residual which is difference between the predicted and the actual values.
+"Residual Distribution" View shows the residual which is difference between the predicted and the actual values.
 And visualizing the Residuals can reveal a lot of useful information that can guide you to decide what types of data transformations are needed to improve the model. (e.g. Interpreting residual plots to improve your regression)

 Regression Analysis uses